-To get this salad come to live, I also decided to use parsley, spring onions, pomegranate seeds and pine nuts.
+To get this salad come to life, I also decided to use parsley, spring onions, pomegranate seeds and pine nuts.
 Results?
 One of the best salads I have ever made!
 Seriously, you need to try making this, I really love it and I am so happy how it turned out.

 Just one thing to mention if you do try to make it, I never measure anything when I cook so the quantities below are only approximate.
 Make sure you use plenty of mint, parsley and lemon juice as these are the key ingredients to make quinoa full of flavour.

 - 1 cup of quinoa